 - 5.1 The email, storage and software facilities provided by the Council should be principally used for Council business.
-Council business is defined as "business which is applicable to the work officially undertaken for the Council, including any data that is provided by your constituents or the Council and is used in the same way as an officer of the Council may make use of the data and it relates to a statutory function provided by the Council ".
-If storing ward work, for example; personal details of complaints, personal data held for constituency purposes, surgery lists, charity association data, canvassing data, political party records or data that does not relate directly to the statutory function of the Council this should be stored in a separate folder so that it can be easily identified to ensure that it is not released under FOI and is not retained by the Council for longer than is necessary. - 5.2 The Council will provide an official email account, for each Member, using the domain name of surreyheath.gov.uk.
+Council business is defined as "business which is applicable to the work officially undertaken for the Council and relates to the services of the Council", this may include communication with your constituents.
+If storing ward work, for example; personal details of complaints, personal data held for constituency purposes, surgery lists, charity association data, canvassing data, political party records or data that does not relate directly to the statutory function of the Council this should be stored in a separate folder so that it can be easily identified to ensure that it is not released under FOI and is not retained by the Council for longer than is necessary.
+Data should be saved to Cloud storage and not directly to the laptop ICT cannot be held responsible for any data loss as a result of data being saved directly to the device. - 5.2 The Council will provide an official email account, for each Member, using the domain name of surreyheath.gov.uk.
 This email account should be used for all Council official and work related email sent and received by the Member.
-Web based personal or non-Council email accounts such as Hotmail and Gmail must not be used for Council business. - 5.3 Under no circumstances should a rule be applied to your Surrey Heath provided email account to automatically redirect emails.
+Web based personal or non-Council email accounts such as Hotmail and Gmail must not be used for Council business.

+- 5.3 Under no circumstances should a rule be applied to your Surrey Heath provided email account to automatically redirect emails or calendar appointments.
 This includes to another Council if a Surrey County Councillor or a Parish Councillor. - 5.4 As a Member of the Council it is important that appropriate language and style of communication is used.
-Councillor emails, storage, Teams and written communication fall under the Freedom of Information Act and Data Protection Subject Access Rights and need to be made available for release, subject to

-- applicable exemptions being applied, on request from the Information Governance Manager. - 5.5 Abusive, harassing or defamatory remarks, fraudulent or obscene messages or materials must not be used within email messages or attachments.
+Councillor emails, storage, Teams, Social Media accounts and written communication fall under the Freedom of Information Act and Data Protection Subject Access Rights and need to be made available for release, subject to applicable exemptions being applied, on request from the Information Governance Manager. - 5.5 Abusive, harassing or defamatory remarks, fraudulent or obscene messages or materials must not be used within email messages or attachments.
 The sending or forwarding of chain letters, text jokes, joke images or other forms of mass mailing is also prohibited.
 Members should always be aware that material that they personally may find inoffensive could be offensive or hurtful to others.
-Emails should be written in a business-like manner. - 5.6 Unacceptable uses of the Internet from council provided equipment include, but are not limited to: - (i) the downloading, transmission or posting of any material which is pornographic, obscene, threatening, insulting or otherwise offensive in nature. - (ii) personal use for product advertisement or commercial activities. - (iii) any unlawful or illegal activities. - (iv) any other activity which, under the Code of Conduct, would bring the Council into disrepute. - 5.6 All external outgoing email will be appended automatically with the Council's standard disclaimer.
+Emails should be written in a business-like manner. - 5.6 Unacceptable uses of the Internet from council provided equipment include, but are not limited to: - (i) the downloading, transmission or posting of any material which is pornographic, obscene, threatening, insulting or otherwise offensive in nature. - (ii) personal use for product advertisement, recreational or commercial activities. - (iii) any unlawful or illegal activities. - (iv) any other activity which, under the Code of Conduct, would bring the Council into disrepute. - 5.6 All external outgoing email will be appended automatically with the Council's standard disclaimer. - 5.7 To protect the Council network any suspicious activity or communications should be reported to the ICT Service Desk as soon as possible.
+You should not click on any links or forward any emails unless you are sure who they have come from and that they are legitimate, if in any doubt at all contact the ICT Service Desk.